Stuart Robert: Employment, Workforce, Skills, Small and Family Business

-In 2012, he argued against removing the entitlement from currently serving single members of the Australian Defence Force to a free annual trip home after an effort to scrap it by Labor.

-He believes that the realities of war pose different kinds of physical challenges "On a route fitness assessment you may be forced to carry 25 kg"..."But can you carry that weight when you haven't slept for days?
-Can you carry that weight after parachuting in the rain and landing in the mud?"

-He has rejected comparisons from critics who point to countries like Israel, which has women in frontline roles, stating that Israel has regional threats that cannot be translated to Australia.
-He further said that women in such positions pose a security risk as hostages, stating that male soldiers would react to female soldiers being tortured differently, potentially endangering troops or causing them to reveal state secrets.
-"The attitude with men [in capture] is just 'Suck it in and welcome to captivity,' but if they watching a woman suffer like that, it's a whole different ball game."
+Resignation

+On 6 May 2023 Robert announced that he would resign from parliament, which he submitted on 18 May 2023.
+A by-election for the seat of Fadden was called.
+Robert did not return to Canberra for the remainder of his time in office.
+He quit parliament four months before a parliament committee referred him to the National Anti-Corruption Committee over allegations he misused his political office to promote a friends’ business.

 Controversies

 China trip and resignation from ministry

 On 18 August 2014, Robert attended an event in Beijing, China, at which a mining deal between Australian company Nimrod Resources and Chinese state-controlled corporation China Minmetals was signed.
 In February 2016, when details of the trip were released, the Opposition called Robert's presence at the signing "inappropriate", because Nimrod chairman Paul Marks was both a friend of his and a substantial donor to the Liberal Party.
 Robert claimed that the trip was in a "private capacity", and not official government business.

 In a subsequent Senate Estimates Committee hearing, officials from the Department of Foreign Affairs and Trade (DFAT) stated that the department had not been informed of the trip until Robert had returned, and that it appeared that Chinese officials at the event were under the impression that Robert was present as an Australian government minister.
 Prime Minister Turnbull asked his department secretary, Martin Parkinson, to investigate and report on the circumstances of Robert's visit to China to determine if he had breached ministerial standards of conduct.

 On 12 February 2016, Robert announced his resignation from the First Turnbull Ministry as part of a broader reshuffle triggered by the resignation of Andrew Robb and Warren Truss.